pedrocomitto/MWallet/README.md

 # MWallet

 A virtual wallet to manage investments, stocks and reits.
-Integrated with an stock price API
+Integrated with a stock price API